uint4096/string-differ/README.md

 ## Description

-A Javascript library to compare and transform strings.
+A library to compare and transform strings.
 This library can:

 * Generate operations to convert one string to another string.
 * Apply a given set of operations to a string to transform it into another string.

-This can be useful with operational-transforms implementaions.

 ## Installation